trekhleb/state-of-the-art-shitcode/README.md

 ## The Principles

-### 💩 Name variables in a way as if your code was already obfuscated.
+### 💩 Name variables in a way as if your code was already obfuscated

 Good 👍🏻